 With this smaller right-side volume knob, you can adjust the booth monitor speaker volume.
+The volume range is from 0.0 to 10.0.
+The speaker fader knob rotates continuously with no end stops.
 The booth monitor speaker volume defaults to the lowest setting (silent) each time you start up the system.
 The system does not support automation or remote control of the booth monitor speaker fader.